dnmquan1110/WebNewsTranslation/README.md

 # Running kernel
 Using console to run **main.py**.
-Program require input **N** for the number of contents wanted to crawl, and the name of language wanted to translate from Vietnamese
+Program require input **N** for the number of contents wanted to crawl, and the name of language wanted to translate from Vietnamese.
+Remember to fill your OpenAI's API before running kernel.